Rannvijay Singha: Early life

 Singha's father, Iqbal Singh Singha is a retired Lt.
 General of the Indian Army and his mother Baljeet Kaur is a housewife.
-However, his father is retired but is currently posted in Syria as the UN Force Commander, his mother is a poet in her own right.
+Despite his father's retirement, he is currently posted in Syria as the UN Force Commander; his mother is a poet in her own right.
 Owing to his father's transferable jobs across India, he went to nine different schools.
 Finally, he graduated from Army Public School, Dhaula Kuan, New Delhi.
 He also attended Hansraj College (the University of Delhi and graduated with a B. Com hons).
 He wanted to win the Hero Honda Karizma R. Singh used to work for a construction worker in New Jersey, United States.
 His younger brother Harman Singha is also an actor, VJ and television personality.
 Singha is the only exception in his family not to serve in the Indian military as his family has been serving in the Indian military for six generations.